 "However, it is the Government's firm view that the planning system is not the place for determining health safeguards.
 It remains central Government's responsibility to decide what measures are necessary to protect public health.
 In the Government's view, if a proposed development meets the ICNIRP (International Commission on Non-Ionising Radiation Protection) guidelines for public exposure it should not be necessary for a local planning authority, in processing an application for planning permission or prior approval, to consider further the health aspects and concerns about them."

-Therefore, where mobile phone mast developments meet the ICNIRP guidelines, the Council has no sustainable health reason to refuse planning permission.
+Therefore, where mobile phone mast developments meet the ICNIRP guidelines, we have no sustainable health reason to refuse planning permission.
 Unreasonable refusal decisions can be overturned on appeal.